When to plant tomatoes

 How long until tomatoes is ready to harvest?

-About 75 days from transplant or sowing.
-In zone 6, plants set out around May 14 are typically ready near Jul 28.
+About 75 days from planting until first harvest.
+In zone 6, tomatoes planted around May 14 is typically ready near Jul 28.